YabetsZ/task-manager-go/README.md

 The project follows a layered architecture to separate concerns, making the codebase clean and easy to navigate:

--   `main.go`: The application's entry point, responsible for wiring all components together.
+-   `/delivery`: The presentation layer, handling HTTP requests and responses.
--   `/models`: Defines the core data structures (e.g., `Task`).
+-   `/domain`: Defines the core data structures (i.e., `Task`, `User`).
+-   `/infrastructure`: Responsible for services like hashing passwords and creating JWTs.
+-   `/repositories`: The layer that is database specific to apply direct operations on the DB.
--   `/data`: The service layer, containing all business logic and data manipulation.
+-   `/usecases`: The service layer, containing all business logic and data manipulation.
--   `/controllers`: The presentation layer, handling HTTP requests and responses.
--   `/router`: Defines all API routes and connects them to controller handlers.
 -   `/docs`: Contains project documentation.
--   `/errs`: Defines custom error handler struct.
+-   `/errs`: Defines custom error sentinels.
--   `/middleware`: Sets Authorization middleware for the application.

 ## Getting Started